Concept Summary

 4.1 Namespace and Relative Identifiers

-• Folder names become namespace segments; the path is the node’s relative identifier (and URL path when published).
+• Folder names become namespace segments; the path is the node’s relative identifier (and IRI path when published).

 • Relative identifiers are used within distributions for transposability; resolve relative to distribution location.
 See: